Fun Facts about Blue Whales

 FUN FACTS ABOUT BLUE WHALES

 The Blue Whale is the largest animal that has ever lived, up to 33.3m/110ft and the heaviest 190 tons.
 Such a large animal can be difficult to comprehend, so here are some fun facts - enjoy!
-Feel welcome to contact me with any extra facts, or correct any I may have got wrong.
+Do feel welcome to contact me with any extra facts, or correct any facts I may have got wrong.

 - A 160 metric ton Blue Whale is the equivalent of c60 Asian Elephants.